 - The general consensus was that the essay was the least important part of the SAT overall.
 Admissions offices will look much more closely at your composite score.

-- The SAT essay is primarily looked at in combination with your other writing-based application materials: your admissions essay and your high school English transcripts are also used to determine your writing and language skills.
+- The SAT Essay is primarily looked at in combination with your other writing-based application materials: your admissions essay and your high school English transcripts are also used to determine your writing and language skills.
 Essentially, it’s a part of a facet of your application.

 - That said, bombing the essay would be a red flag to admissions officers that you might not be fully prepared for college-level work.

 Overall, I would advise you not to sweat your essay score too much.
 The most important thing is that your essay score is more or less consistent with your other test scores.
-It certainly doesn’t have to be perfect—if you get a 1600 and a 18 out of 24, I wouldn’t stress too much.
+It certainly doesn’t have to be perfect—if you get a 1600 and an 18 out of 24, I wouldn’t stress too much.
 But if you, say, have a 1500 and get a 9/24 on the essay, that’s a little more concerning, as it may cause concern among admissions officers that you aren’t prepared for college-level work.

 In general, then, schools really look at the score, but it’s not one of the most important parts of your application or even your SAT score.
 Your best bet if you are interested in a given school that requires the essay and you want more specific guidance how they use the essay is to call the admissions office and ask.
+To learn more about what a good SAT Essay score is, check out our guide to the average SAT Essay score.

 Not this kind of score!